The Dangers of Unverified Code in Blockchain Projects

 Implications of Unverified Code

-• Increased likelihood of logic bombs—hidden malicious code engineered to trigger under specific conditions.
+• Increased likelihood of logic bombs—hidden code that activates under rare conditions.

 The Case of DVX: An Exemplar of Neglected Verification